asimonov/PyData-London-SDC-Behavioural-Cloning/README.md

 Overview
 ---
-In this project we build a simple deep convolutional neural network to drive a car.
+In this project we build a simple deep convolutional neural network (CNN) to drive a car.
 It will learn from labeled data which is produced by someone driving a car in the simulator.
 So it learns by cloning driving behaviour.
 This approach to programming self-driving cars is called end-to-end learning